wso2/docs-choreo-dev/en/docs/insights/derive-insights.md

 8. Click **Add**.

-When added successfully, the alert configuration is shown in the table as follows.
+When added successfully, the alert configuration is displayed in the table in the lower section of the page.
 Each configuration can be edited and removed using this table.
 If multiple emails are configured, they are displayed in a comma-separated list.